T-miracle/kotlin-docs-cn/docs/topics/gradle/gradle-compilation-and-caches.md

 ## Incremental compilation

 The Kotlin Gradle plugin supports incremental compilation.
-Incremental compilation tracks changes to source files between builds so that only the files affected by these changes are compiled.
+Incremental compilation tracks changes to files in the classpath between builds so that only the files affected by these changes are compiled.
+Incremental compilation works with [Gradle's build cache](#gradle-build-cache-support) and supports [compilation avoidance](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_compile_avoidance).

 Incremental compilation is supported for Kotlin/JVM and Kotlin/JS projects, and is enabled by default.

+> Kotlin/JS projects use a different incremental compilation approach based on history files.
+>
+{style="note"}

 There are several ways to disable incremental compilation: